Updated: Dec 18, 2022

 The left-hand side is the feminine side or the side of Shakti.
 The left, therefore, is adorned with a gorgeous mane of well combed and well-tied hair, a beautiful half tilak or dot on the forehead, anklets and red henna on the feet, and bangles which are plenty.
-She wears silk garments that are beautified using jewelry and has a voluptuous well-developed figure.
+She wears silk garments that are beautified using jewellery and has a voluptuous well-developed figure.
 The figure therefore on the right-hand side is all male, the perfect masculine figure and the left-hand side is feminine beauty incarnate, and they are merged perfectly to create a new whole.

 There are many forms of myth to explain the existence of the Ardhanarishvara.
-The Shiva-Puranas, mentions that Brahma the creator had created male figures and blessed them to create life but it was not possible for them to do so by themselves, so Shiva approached him in his merged form with Shakti so that he could rectify his error and create women.
+The Shiva-Puranas, mentions that Brahma the creator had created male figures and blessed them to create life, but it was not possible for them to do so by themselves, so Shiva approached him in his merged form with Shakti so that he could rectify his error and create women.

 Another explanation of the Ardhanarishvara is from the Upanishads though it is very Platonic in content.
-It mentions that initially the perfect being was an amalgamation of masculine and feminine but he fell apart to create man and woman so that they could embrace again.
+It mentions that initially the perfect being was an amalgamation of masculine and feminine, but he fell apart to create man and woman so that they could embrace again.
 Both Indian and Greek cultures, therefore, call the hermaphrodite the pinnacle of bliss and perfection.

 Perhaps the story that most embodies the world card as a card of bliss and joy is as follows.
-Shiva and Parvati were married after she fell hopelessly in love with him and won him over to realising that he too was incomplete without her.
+Shiva and Parvati were married after she fell hopelessly in love with him and won him over to realizing that he too was incomplete without her.
 After they were wedded, they wanted to share every experience, and Shiva wanted Parvati to partake in his bliss.
 She bared her soul and offered to perform further austerities to experience it.
 Shiva, on the other hand, explained that to experience his bliss she only needed to come sit on his lap so that he could communicate how he felt.
-Parvati loved him and accepted him so totally that she went to sit with him, and gave herself to him with no barriers and no resistance whatsoever that she fell into him and merged with him.
+Parvati loved him and accepted him so totally that she went to sit with him and gave herself to him with no barriers and no resistance whatsoever that she fell into him and merged with him.
 As soon as she merged with him, Shiva became the Ardhanarishvara and his state moved from being blissful to being ecstatic.
 The union of the two, the Ardhanarishvara, is considered by a few of the ancient Indian texts to be the supreme form of Shiva.

-A hermaphrodite is the mode of perfection since within one’s self, the masculine and the feminine merge creating a complete whole.
+A hermaphrodite is the mode of perfection since within oneself, the masculine and the feminine merge creating a complete whole.
 To accommodate Shakti, Shiva had to shed a part of himself.
 Likewise, Parvati also had to relinquish parts of herself to merge into Shiva so that the sum of their parts was greater than the whole.
-The masculine and the feminine do not gender, but are polarities and when the two merge the soul is in complete harmony.
+The masculine and the feminine do not gender but are polarities and when the two merge the soul is in complete harmony.
 Ardhanarishvara is an evolution of the human species to the next level, where growth and amalgamation within the soul have reached the next level and there is a feeling of balance within.
 Having achieved completion of a level, the soul is ready to become a Fool or spirit in search of a new adventure and step out into another journey.

 The World in the Tarot represents the completion of a cycle before the beginning of the next cycle.
 While the World may not always represent the ecstasy of the Ardhanarishvara, it is a positive card, which means that there is a completion, a wholeness a balance and a time for joy and celebration.
 Something has come a full circle, could be a stage of life like marriage, or the birth of a child, or conversely a long term project is coming to an end.
 This stage is marked by the closure that is needed to move on to the next level.
 The World also augurs a need to tie up loose ends and like Shiva ecstatically shed what is not relevant and encompass what needs to be done to have closure.